KelvynLenis/TSN-Checker/README.md

 ## How to run

-There is a jar file in the folder Checker, in a terminal just run the following command passing the path to the .log or json file, the result will be show in the terminal:
+There is a jar file in the folder Checker called "Checker.jar", in a terminal just run the following command passing the path to the json and .log file.
+The JSON must be passed first followed by the .log file.
+The result will be show in the terminal:

 ```
-java -jar CheckerJar.jar [path to the .log file]
+java -jar CheckerJar.jar [path to the json file] [path to the .log file]
 ```

 ## Typechecking value